-Mr. Sardonicus was William Castles attempt to jump aboard the fad in Gothic horror that had begun a few years earlier with Hammers The Curse of Frankenstein (1957) and Dracula/The Horror of Dracula (1958) and in particular Roger Cormans attempt to copy this with The House of Usher (1960).
-Though Mr. Sardonicus is supposedly set in 1880, the settings, characters and hairstyles are clearly 1960s USA nobody attempts to affect a British accent, for instance.
-The journey into Eastern Europe seems borrowed from Dracula (1897), while the master of the house with a physical deformity and the image of the blasted heath as some extension of his tormented psyche recalls much of House of Usher.
-The central concept of the man with the frozen grin would seem to be inspired by Batmans The Joker, who had first appeared in Batman #1 (1940) although by the point that Mr. Sardonicus came out The Joker had yet to appear on the screen.
-It is almost certain that both Ray Russell and the artists who created The Joker were inspired by the silent Conrad Veidt film The Man Who Laughs (1928).
+Mr. Sardonicus was also Castles attempt to jump aboard the fad in Gothic horror that had begun a few years earlier with Hammers The Curse of Frankenstein (1957) and Dracula/The Horror of Dracula (1958) and in particular Roger Cormans attempt to copy this with The House of Usher (1960).
+That said and though Mr. Sardonicus is supposedly set in 1880, the settings, characters and hairstyles are clearly 1960s USA nobody attempts to affect a British accent, for instance.
+The journey into Eastern Europe seems borrowed from Dracula (1897), while the master of the house with a physical deformity and the image of the blasted heath as some extension of his tormented psyche recalls much of The House of Usher.
+The central concept of the man with the frozen grin would seem to be inspired by Batmans The Joker, who had first appeared in Batman #1 (1940) although it should be noted by the point that Mr. Sardonicus came out The Joker had yet to appear on the screen.
+Almost certainly, both the films writer Ray Russell and the artists who created The Joker were inspired by the silent Conrad Veidt film The Man Who Laughs (1928).